GRP Laminating Specialists

 In recent years GRP roofs have gained popularity due to the promotion of the system in merchants.
 Often Builders will attempt to install a fibreglass roof with limited experience or knowledge, which results in the product getting a 'bad reputation'.

-- Laminating on while raining, wet, or snowing
+- Laminating while it is raining, wet, or snowing

 - Pinholes caused by insufficient coating of the matting